HelloZeroNet/Documentation/docs/help_zeronet/network_protocol.md

 #### Piecefield

 Holds the the big files downloaded pieces information in a simple string with 1/0 values.
+(1 = Downloaded, 0 = Not downloaded)

 > __Example__: `1110000001` means the file is sized 9-10MB and the client downloaded the first 3MB and the last 1MB at 1MB piecesize.